amirnajaffi/shamsi-calendar-plasmoid/README.md

 # KDE Plasma Shamsi Calendar
-This is a plasmoid that is used to show Shamsi Calendar (also known as Persian Calendar or Jalali Calendar) in KDE Plasma and available in the KDE store.
+This is a plasmoid that is used to show Shamsi Calendar (also known as Persian Calendar or Jalali Calendar) in KDE Plasma available in the [KDE store](https://store.kde.org/p/1460130/).
 The Calendar supports official holidays.

 ![screenshot](./package/contents/img/shamsi-calendar-full.png)